 Constant stress from long-term problems with blood glucose can also wear you down mentally and physically.
 This may make managing your diabetes difficult.

 Stress can affect people differently.
 The type of stress that you experience can also have an impact on your body’s physical response.

 When you’re under physical stress, your blood sugar can also increase.
-This can happen when you’re sick or injured.
+This can happen due to sickness or injury.
 This can affect people with type 1 or type 2 diabetes.

-Sometimes, the symptoms of stress are subtle and you may not notice them.
-Stress can take a toll on your mental and emotional well-being, and it can also impact your physical health.
+Sometimes, the symptoms of stress are subtle, and you may not notice them.
+Stress can affect your mental and emotional well-being and impact your physical health.
 Recognizing the symptoms can help you identify stress and take steps to manage it.

-It’s also common for people who are stressed to engage in behavior that may be out of character.
-This includes:
+It’s also common for stressed people to engage in behavior that may be out of character, including: